euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 from the Mathematica built-in functions to plot, integrate or store the resulting wavefunctions, however, it has a very poor performance.
-With the goal of mimicking the advantages of this script, but without compromising speed, we have developed SChroe.py [#]_, a Python script that uses SClib to implement the speed-critical parts of the algorithm.
-In this script the wavefunctions are stored as NumPy arrays [NumPy]_ so when the script is run within IPython [IPy]_ together with SciPy [SciPy]_, NumPy and Matplotlib [Mplot]_ the user can profit of the same or more flexibility as with the Mathematica script plus a boosted speed.
+With the goal of mimicking the advantages of this script, but without compromising speed, we ported the algorithm in [Luc98]_ to Python.
+The resulting script, SChroe.py [#]_, uses SClib to implement the speed-critical parts of the algorithm.
+In Schroe.py the wavefunctions are stored as NumPy arrays [NumPy]_ so when the script is run within IPython [IPy]_ together with SciPy [SciPy]_, NumPy and Matplotlib [Mplot]_ the user can profit of the same or more flexibility as with the Mathematica script plus a boosted speed.
 In table 1 we compare the performance of SChroe.py against other implementations of the same algorithm [#]_.

+.. [#] For a more detailed exaplanation of the solution method we refer the reader to [Luc98]_.

 .. [#] The paper describing the script ranks fifth among the most cited papers (91 citations) of the International Journal of Modern Physics C with the last